K.J. Osborn Player Prop Bets for NFL Week 9 | Minnesota vs. Baltimore 11/7/2021

 Matchup vs. Baltimore

-- The 312.3 passing yards the Ravens allow per game makes them the NFL's worst pass defense this season.
+- The Ravens have the NFL's worst pass defense this season, surrendering 312.3 yards per game through the air.

-- The Ravens' defense is 13th in the NFL, conceding 1.7 passing touchdowns per game.
+- With 12 passing TDs conceded this season, the Ravens defense is ranked 13th in the league.

 Recent Performances

-- Against the Cowboys last week, Osborn was targeted three times and racked up 10 yards on two receptions.
+- Against the Cowboys last week, Osborn was targeted three times and totaled 10 yards on two receptions.

-- Osborn has hauled in 11 passes (on 14 targets) for 102 yards (34.0 per game) and one touchdown over his last three games.
+- Osborn's 14 targets have led to 11 receptions for 102 yards (34.0 per game) and one touchdown over his last three outings.

 Osborn's Minnesota Teammates